knightstark7/Labs-And-Project-Data-Visualization/README.md

 ## Description

-This repository contains code and documentation for the Data Visualization course at HCMUS.
-It includes lab assignments and a project focusing on data analysis and visualization using Python libraries.
+This repository contains lab assignments and a project for the Data Visualization course at HCMUS focusing on data analysis and visualization using Python libraries.

 ## Labs and Project